pedro-santos-rodrigues/aswcvq-msc-thesis/README.md

 # Accelerating SQL with Complex Visual Querying

 This is a repository of a **Master Thesis**.
-This Project it was developed by **Pedro Santos Rodrigues** in order to obtain the Master Degree of **Computer Science and Informatics Engineering at NOVA School of Science and Technology (FCT NOVA)**.
-Although the work has many academical content, it has also some buisness content once, all this project was developed on **OutSystems** in order to increment the value of the company and his product.
+This Project was developed by **Pedro Santos Rodrigues** in order to obtain the Master Degree of **Computer Science and Informatics Engineering at NOVA School of Science and Technology (FCT NOVA)**.
+Although the work has much academical content, it has also some business content, once all this project was developed on **OutSystems** in order to increment the value of the company and his product.

 ## Project Context